ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 ## Installation

 On a modern Linux system just a few steps are needed to get the daemon working.
-The following example shows the installation under Debian/Raspbian below the `/opt` directory:
+The following example shows the installation on Debian/Raspbian below the `/opt` directory:

 ```shell
 sudo apt install git python3 python3-pip